 Whether due to poor lighting or poor sight lines, there are environments where high-visibility clothing is a “must-have” to ensure worker safety.
 However, whether non-FR or FR Hi-Vis clothing almost always costs more than similar clothing that is not hi-vis.

 Why?
 Clothing is clothing, right?

 Actually, not really.
-There are three key factors that make hi-vis clothing more expensive to produce:
+As explained by Tyndale’s Vice President of Technical, Scott Margolin, in the video below, there are three key factors that make hi-vis clothing more expensive to produce:

 Let’s unpack these factors, one by one: